schrotie/quary/demo/todoRedux/README.md

 	}
 });
 ```
-ShadowQuery will keep track of nodes rendered for the array and will add or remove nodes as required.
+Quary will keep track of nodes rendered for the array and will add or remove nodes as required.
 In any case it will always call the `update` method (in this case: `this._updateItem`) for each node for the array elements. `<sq-todo-list>` will then update the `sqTodo` property for each of its descendant `<sq-todo-item>`s. `<sq-todo-item>` registered an event listener above for when its `sqTodo` property is set, thus it will update its label's text and `class` attribute according to the received item and either display it stroke through or not.

 Imagine the following situation: You see the full TODO list and first half of the items is "completed", the second half "active".
 Now you click the active filter.
-The ShadowQuery array handler will remove half the nodes and each of the other half will need to be updated through the update routine I explained above.
+The Quary array handler will remove half the nodes and each of the other half will need to be updated through the update routine I explained above.

 And that's it, all presentational components covered!